Telstra Discovery Store

 Media Fountains

-These eye-catching interactive pillars form part of the store’s interior and serve up real-time dynamic content based on the latest news from entertainment, music, sport, current affairs and tech.
+These interactive pillars formed part of the store’s interior and display real-time content from entertainment, music, sports, current affairs, and tech.

-The design accommodates a diverse range of content, including top-ten music and movie charts, Telstra-promoted events, movie trailers with live session times, and up-to-the-minute news and sports updates.
+The design supports a variety of content, including top-ten charts, Telstra events, movie trailers with live session times, and live news and sports updates.

 Tech Bar